NixOS/nix.dev/source/tutorials/nix-language.md

 Interpolated expressions can be arbitrarily nested.

-(This can become hard to read, and we recommend to avoid it in practice.)
+(This can become hard to read.
+Avoid it in practice.)

 Example: